gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-10.md

 # Agisoft Metashape basic workflow

-Even if both criteria not open source not free software, are missing one have to admit that Agisoft's Photoscan/Metashape is a great tool for deriving point clouds and all kind of surface models from plain RGB imagery.
-It comes along with an incredible straightforward GUI and in Question of hardware requests and cost eff ency it is well balanced.
+Even if both criteria open source and free software are missing one have to admit that Agisoft's Photoscan/Metashape is a good tool for deriving point clouds and all kind of surface models from plain RGB imagery.
+It comes along with an  straightforward GUI and in Question of hardware requests and cost efficiency it is well balanced.
 For a deeper insight one should know how to deal with a lot o settings.
 We will cover this on a more specialized article [[micrors:agisoft:photoscanunderthehood|Photoscan and UAV Imagery]].

+## Add the photos to Photoscan
 Let's start to follow the white rabbit.

-## Add the photos to Photoscan

 After loading the images into Agisofts Metashape the aerial images are lining up along the flight track as you can see below.